 What is being tested?

-The A1c test evaluates the average amount of glucose in the blood over the last 2 to 3 months.
-It does this by measuring the concentration of glycated (also often called glycosylated) hemoglobin A1c.
+Hemoglobin A1c, also called A1c or glycated hemoglobin, is hemoglobin with glucose attached.
+The A1c test evaluates the average amount of glucose in the blood over the last 2 to 3 months by measuring the percentage of glycated (glycosylated) hemoglobin.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm or a drop of blood is taken from a finger by pricking it with a small, pointed lancet.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.

 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.

 Is any test preparation needed to ensure the quality of the sample?